axisgroup/streamsets-schema-validation-processor/README.md

 [Example Pipeline - Click Here](etc/schema-validator-example-pipeline.json)

-For details on create schemas please refer to the following documentation: https://json-schema.org/learn/
+For details on creating schemas please refer to the following documentation: https://json-schema.org/learn/

 #### Other useful links